finos/perspective/docs/md/python.md

 ```

 Calling `replace(data)` on the widget with new data will remove the table's old
-data, and replace it with the new dataset, while preserving all widget state.
+data and replace it with the new dataset while preserving all widget states.

 ```python
 widget.replace(df2)